Open Call: Corvid Queen

 Corvid Queen is open for submissions.
 We publish feminist fairy tales, folklore, myths, and legends on a rolling basis.

 We’re looking for original feminist tales and feminist retellings of traditional tales.
 We accept fiction, poetry, and pieces that are in-betweeen.
 We generally publish pieces that are 1,000-2,500 words, although we will consider shorter or longer pieces if we really love them.

 Please note that you do not need to be female or femme to submit a piece; writers of any gender identity and expression are welcome.

 To submit a piece, please fill out this submission form.
 You may submit one piece every six months.

 If your piece is accepted, you’ll receive an email with a publication date & a contract.
 After the contract has been digitally signed, we’ll send another email with payment confirmation, any suggested edits to your piece, and options for a featured image.

 We offer an honorarium of $5 for each accepted piece.

 03. Further Reading

 We will not accept anything that promotes racism, sexism, homophobia, transphobia, or other oppressive and harmful viewpoints, or anything that uses sexual violence for shock value.
-We will not read anything submitted by abusers, and we reserve the right to remove any published work by abusers.
+We will not read anything submitted by abusers, and we reserve the right to remove any published piece from our site.

-We aim to respond to every submission within a week.
-However, if you don’t hear from us after two weeks, please feel free to send us a follow-up email!
+We aim to respond to every submission within three weeks.
+However, if you don’t hear from us after three weeks, please feel free to send us a follow-up email!